-Even though Rubens refrained from including the typical naked voluptuous women in this painting, it can still be defined as the prime example of Baroque art of which Rubens was one of the greatest exponents.
+Even though Rubens refrained from including the typical naked voluptuous women in this painting, it can still be defined as a prime example of Baroque art of which Rubens was one of the greatest exponents.

 5. It still hangs in the same location as it was commissioned for

-The Elevation of the Cross is considered to be one of the prime examples of Rubens’ talent but still, it clearly shows the influence from the works he saw in Italy such as those of Titian and Michelangelo.
+The Elevation of the Cross is considered to be one of the prime examples of Rubens’ talent but still, it clearly shows the influence of the works he saw in Italy such as those of Titian and Michelangelo.

 This is less the case with the Assumption of the Virgin Mary, a work that defines his style.
-After all, there are 15 years in between the two works as well.
+After all, there are 15 years between the two works as well.

 Today, you can still admire both of the masterpieces of this prolific Baroque artist in the Cathedral of Our Lady in Antwerp.
 Remarkably, the painting discussed in this article still decorates the high altar of the cathedral as well.

 More interesting facts about the Assumption of the Virgin Mary by Rubens